sfiguero-git/magic-square/README.md

 # Magic Square
-This is a Python sample that uses PyAutoGUI ans OpenCV to draw a 4x4 magic square in MS Paint.
+This is a Python sample that uses PyAutoGUI and OpenCV to draw a 4x4 magic square in MS Paint.
 This project was tested on Windows 10.
 More information about magic squares and the mathematics behind them can be found at: https://mathworld.wolfram.com/MagicSquare.html